Aura proyecto 2015

 Discovering Design through Art: Our collaboration with the Oteiza Museum

-Posted in Exhibitions and publications
+Posted in Exhibitions and publications, News EN

 At IDarte, we are committed to hands-on learning and bridging the gap between education and the professional world.
 This year, we had the unique opportunity to collaborate with the Oteiza Museum on a special project.
 This initiative emerged within the first-year course Science Applied to Design, led by Professor Aitor Axpe, and is part of the Interior Design and Graphic Design degree programs.
 The project aimed to explore design from an interdisciplinary perspective.